Balassi Institute: Preparatory Program for University Entry

-The Guest Lecturer Network
+The guest lecturer network

-The institute's network of guest instructors provides support for the teaching of Hungarian Studies and Language at over 30 foreign universities.
+The institute's network of guest instructors provides support for the teaching of Hungarian studies and language at over 30 foreign universities.

 Lecturers are sent from Hungary to participate in programs at nearly 30 universities throughout Europe, thereby establishing close relations between Hungary's universities and the rest of the continent, while also laying the groundwork for future cultural and scholarly programs in the field of Hungarian Studies.
 Regularly held conferences, meetings and training sessions continue to further and deepen close professional exchanges.

 Facilitating the teaching of Hungarology – also called Hungarian Studies- at foreign universities is at the forefront of the institute's international activity.
 Throughout the world more than fifty universities offer Hungarian language classes and an opportunity to meet Hungarian culture at lectorates, Hungarian departments and specialised Hungarian courses included in other majors.

 The Balassi Institute as a legal successor of the International Hungarology Center sends visiting professors to more than thirty universities, with an average of 1500-2000 students attending their courses annually.
 Visiting professors’ tasks, in addition to classroom teaching, involve joining research projects, encouraging building relations with Hungarian universities and colleges, urging students to go on study tours in Hungary, taking an active part in introducing Hungarian culture to foreigners and organising local cultural events.